deatrich/linux-home-server/linux-server.md

 ### Remove **anacron** Service

-UNIX has a mechanism called *cron* allowing you to run commands at specific times and days.
-Once personal computers arrived they were not up and running all the time.
+UNIX and Linux has a mechanism called *cron* allowing servers to run commands at specific times and days.
+However personal and mobile computing is typically not powered on all the time.
 So operating systems like Linux have another mechanism called *anacron* which trys to run periodic cron-configured commands while the computer is still running.
 Since we are creating a 24x7 server we do not also need anacron -- delete it: